gagregrog/zmk-config-totem/README.DEV.md

 west build -d build/totem/right
 ```

+### `./run`

+If you use `./run` to start the container the following will happen automatically:

+- you will be moved into `/workspaces/zmk/app`
+- you will have access to the `build-left` and `build-right` aliases as shown in `./.aliases`

 ## Flashing

 Now that you have a build, you need to flash it to the board.
 Make sure you flash the correct left/right half.

-The build file will be found as `/zephyr/zmk.uf2` within the build directory you specified.
+The build file will be found as `zmk_firmware/app/build/totem/{side}/zephyr/zmk.uf2`.

-For example, `/workspaces/zmk/app/build/totem/left/zephyr/zmk.uf2`.

-You should be able to find the file within the `zmk` folder on your computer as well as within podman.
+You should be able to find the file within the `zmk` folder on your computer as well as within the container.

+As a convenience, you can run `./flash` and it will copy the file to your keyboard assuming the following is true:

+- The firmware file exists on your local filesystem at the expected location
+- The keyboard is mounted in bootloader mode and accessible as `/Volumes/XIAO-SENSE`

+You can pass `--left` or `--right`, but it will default to left.

+It will prompt you to confirm before copying the file.